 What does this tell us?

 Knowing where your visitors originate from is as important as understanding who they are.
 This can give you clues to how your campaigns are succeeding as well as your website as a whole.
-If you notice few are arriving from search engines (Organic), then you know that your SEO needs improvement.
+If you notice few are arriving from search engines (Organic), then you know that your digital marketing and SEO needs improvement.

 You can even see referrals to see how well your site is being marketed by others.
 It will allow you to determine whether your inbound marketing techniques like social media or email marketing are effective and where your time is better invested.